fdserr/rr/README.md

 ```
 Read: apply `apply` to `action1` and the `initial-state`; then apply `apply` to `action2` and the previous resulting state; then apply `apply`... when the list is exhausted (reduced), the returned value is the `current-state`.
 As "universal and expressive" as it gets.

-This simple and powerful concept is being highly popularized by [Redux JS](http://redux.js.org/). rr aims to push it a bit further in matter of ease of use, robustness and expressiveness ("rr" stands for "redux redux").
+This simple and powerful concept is being highly popularized by [Redux JS](http://redux.js.org/), inspired by [Elm Architecture](https://guide.elm-lang.org/architecture/).

+rr aims to push it a bit further in matter of ease of use, robustness and expressiveness ("rr" stands for "redux redux").

-## Why?
+## Rationale

+- Simple API: `defaction` and `disp!`.
 - No mutable app-state.
 - Code change of previous actions is taken into account, state is never stale.
 - Actions are printable (serializable).
-- Optimal (actions fns are memoized).
+- Optimized: actions yeld memoized functions.
-- Transduce: simple xforms for logging, rendering and debugging.
+- Transducer friendly: simple xforms for logging, rendering and debugging.
-- Simple API: `defaction` and `disp!`.

 ## Status